-- Student submits CV, dissertation abstract via email SEAS-Financial-Aid@umich.edu
+- Student will need to submit their CV, dissertation abstract via email to SEAS-Financial-Aid@umich.edu

 *Each school may only nominate one (1) student; two if we can argue persuasively that the dissertations are distinctly different in intellectual content.
 In the event that more than one student is identified, the SEAS Scholarship Committee will make a final decision.
 The selected nominator(s) and student(s) will then be instructed on how to proceed with a full nomination.

 SEAS Nomination Deadline: 9:00 a.m., Monday, October 4, 2021